Notion Foundations: Page Layouts

 How To Create Columns In Notion

-Before we discuss columns, I suggest you use the “Full width” option as the columns can look quite squished if you use the standard container size.
-As a reminder, you can change this in the top right ellipsis (three dots) and toggle on Full width.
+Before we start, I suggest you use the “Full width” option, as the columns can look squished if you use the standard container size.
+Change this in the top right ellipsis (three dots) and toggle on Full width.

 Like most things in Notion, there are a couple of ways of setting up columns on a page.

-• Type /column and you will find options to create 2-5 columns.
+• Type /column, and you will find options to create 2-5 columns.
 The shortcut to these is /2c, /3c, /4c, and /5c.
-There are no caps on the number of columns across the width of a page, but at some point, it’ll be quite messy!
+There are no caps on the number of columns across the width of a page, but at some point, it’ll be pretty messy!

 Columns